syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 slide.Shapes.Remove(shape)

-'Saves the presentation to the file system.
+'Saves the Presentation to the file system.

 presentationDocument.Save("Result.pptx")

-'Closes the presentation.
+'Closes the Presentation.

 presentationDocument.Close()